antoniogarrote/rdfstore-js/README.md

     // stop receiving notifications
     store.stopObservingNode(cb);

+In the same way, there are *startObservingQuery* and *stopObservingQuery* functions that makes possible to set up callbacks for whole SPARQL queries.
+The store will try to be smart and not perform unnecessary evaluations of these query after quad insertion/deletions.
+Nevertheless too broad queries must be used carefully with the events API.

 ##Reusable modules

 rdfstore-js is built from a collection of general purpose modules.
 Some of these modules can be easily extracted from the library and used on their own.